-- Major: 39 credit hours - Minor: 18 credit hours - Major/minor GPA required for graduation: 2.25 - All courses for the major and minor must be completed with a grade of Cor higher.
+All courses for the major and minor must be completed with a grade of Cor better.

 - Complete two semesters of a single foreign language or equivalent.
 Students considering seminary studies often elect to take New Testament Greek to satisfy their language requirement. - Capstone: Complete two upper-level seminar style courses that involve giving class presentations and leading group discussions.